hal/elemento/README.md

 - Type safe [builders](#builder-api), [event handlers](#event-handlers) and [CSS selectors](#typesafe-css-selectors)
 - [Helper methods](#goodies) to manipulate the DOM tree
-- Ready to be used with GWT 2.8, GWT 2.9, J2CL and next gen GWT (GWT3)
+- Ready to be used with current and future GWT releases and J2CL
 - Minimal dependencies
   - Elemental2 1.1.0 (`elemental2-core`, `elemental2-dom` and `elemental2-webstorage`)
   - GWT (`org.gwtproject.event:gwt-event:1.0.0-RC1` and `org.gwtproject.safehtml:gwt-safehtml:1.0.0-RC1`)